- Half Angel/Half Demon

 Role as Fate Decider

 Though the Gatekeeper acts as an arbitrator for the Angels and Demons, most of his existence is spent deciding the fate of Souls.
-In most instances the decision is very straightforward.
-If the soul is Dark or has been signed over in a contract then the Gatekeeper sends it through a portal to the Dark Realm.
+From the centre of the spirit realm, the Gatekeeper stands watch on a structure known as the “Crossroads of Decision”.
+Almost all souls are drawn here and their actions usually have been predetermined by the lives they led.
+Therefore there is no real choice for him to make because if the soul is Dark or has been signed over in a contract then the Gatekeeper sends it through a portal to the Dark Realm.
 Likewise if the soul is considered Light then they are sent through the portal to the Realm of Light.

 Once sent through a portal the process cannot be reversed.
 It can however be stopped and the Gatekeeper even has the power to send a soul sent back the the mortal realm via the Balance of Fate.